Fellows

 San Francisco

-I started as a battery chemist at Case Western, working at a battery informatics and a cement startup before I came to Stanford.
-Here, I fell in love with space and biotech, which led to me almost dropping out to become a research engineer at Retro Biosciences.
-My aim with this program is to better understand and communicate technical and cultural topics in space, AI, and biotech.
-These fields are not only incredibly exciting but are vital to a future of abundance and wonder if done right.
+“Explaining Space, Biotech and AI” I started as a battery chemist at Case Western, working at a battery informatics and a cement startup before I came to Stanford.
+Here, I fell in love with space and biotech, which led to me almost dropping out to become a research engineer at...

-Raiany Romanni
+Raiany Romanni-Klein

 Boston

-Raiany spends most of her time thinking about how converging technologies will transform governments and human nature in the coming decades.
+Shifting the ethics, policy, and philosophy of life extension Raiany spends most of her time thinking about how converging technologies will transform governments and human nature in the coming decades.
+She’s particularly interested in why secular humans narrate aging as a net-positive, teleological phenomenon—and in the negative effects of this...

 Max Tabarrok